 To cross the border line between social and health sciences and bridge the gap.
 Gain analytical sophistication while answering a public policy-relevant research question.

 Education and experience:

-Alexandru Rusu is a professional PhD candidate with the Utrecht WHO Collaborating Centre.
+Alexandru Rusu is a professional PhD candidate with the Utrecht Centre for Pharmaceutical Policy and Regulation.
 He has 10 years of progressive experience in healthcare and governance in emerging markets.
 He is also policy advisor in the Global Policy team at Pfizer.
 He joined Pfizer in 2011 after having worked for various healthcare stakeholders in Romania and in Belgium.

 Alexandru holds a Bachelor’s degree in Political Science from the National School of Political Science and Public Administration in Bucharest as well as a MPP degree from the Hertie School of Governance in Berlin.
 He also holds a certificate in European Law and a Master’s degree in European Integration.

 Title PhD project:

 How countries learn?